DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

+## Deploying to Filecoin Virtual Machine (FVM) Wallaby Testnet from Hardhat

-To deploy to Filecoin Virtual Machine Wallaby Testnet via hardhat the only caveat now (that distinguished it from a deploy to evm chains) is that you provide a value for maxPriorityFeePerGas in the deploy() method - see tasks/deploy.ts for this.
+To deploy to Filecoin Virtual Machine Wallaby Testnet via hardhat the only caveat now (that distinguishes it from a regular deploy to an evm chain) is that you provide a value for **maxPriorityFeePerGas** in the deploy() method - see tasks/deploy.ts for this.

 You do not need to sync your eth address to a filecoin address or any other sort of config.

-Deploying to Wallaby testnet:
+**Deploying to Wallaby testnet**:
 - Clone this and do an ```npm install``` (or create your own hardhat from scratch and config it and add contracts and tasks yourself)
 - Add your metamask wallet private key either in a .env file or by doing it locally (.env.example has the name)
 - Add Wallaby Testnet to Metamask (if you haven't already) Ref: https://docs.filecoin.io/developers/smart-contracts/how-tos/add-to-metamask/